Corrected SFD: A More Accurate Galactic Dust Map with Minimal Extragalactic Contamination: Cross-correlation Optimization

 We apply the following steps to suppress the foreground in SFD using HI as the template.
-First, we mask both SFD and the HI map using that described in Appendix~\ref{sec:base_templates}.
-Next, in the unmasked area, we observe a strong linear correlation between the pixel values in the two maps (left panel in Figure~\ref{fig:HI_cleaning}), as both trace the Galactic ISM.
+First, we mask out the noncosmology area as described in Appendix~\ref{apd:base_templates}.
+Next, we observe a strong linear correlation between the pixel values in the two maps (left panel in Figure~\ref{fig:HI_cleaning}), as both trace the Galactic ISM.
 We then regress (linearly) out the contribution in the $E(B-V)$ in SFD that can be predicted by the HI column density.
-Since the HI map is LSS-free, the HI-cleaned SFD should retain all the LSS imprints.
+Since the HI map is LSS-free, the HI-cleaned SFD should retain all of the LSS imprints.
 We show the full-sky maps of the original and HI-cleaned SFD in the upper- and lower-right panels, respectively, in Figure~\ref{fig:HI_cleaning}.
 After the HI cleaning, we see that the spatial gradients due to the Galactic foreground in SFD are largely suppressed.
-This allows us to have a well-behaved large-scale zero point in all cross-correlations involving SFD in this work, and our results would be stable against the choice of footprint, i.e., the sky fraction used.
+This allows us to have a well-behaved large-scale zero-point in all cross-correlations involving SFD in this work, and our results would be stable against the choice of footprint, i.e., the sky fraction used.

-To further suppress the foreground in SFD when extracting the $10'$-scale 1D statistics for redshift tomography in Section~\ref{sec:extract_stats_SFD_1D}, we apply additional high-pass filtering with 1~degree FWHM to SFD.
-This procedure is also matched for all the LSS templates $T_{LSS, i}(\phi)$, again, in the 1D case only.
+To further suppress the foreground in SFD when extracting the $10'$-scale 1D statistics for redshift tomography in Section~\ref{sec:extract_stats_SFD_1D}, we apply additional high-pass filtering with 1$^{\circ}$ FWHM to SFD.
+This procedure is also matched for all of the LSS templates $T_{LSS, i}(\phi)$, again, in the 1D case only.
 This is to ensure that the estimators in both terms in Equation~\ref{eq:7} are exactly the same, which is required for a robust LSS reconstruction.
-The 1~degree filtering is not applied when the maps are used to extract the 2D statistics (Section~\ref{sec:extract_stats_SFD_2D}), as our 2D estimator with compensated filter (Equation~\ref{eq:12}) is already chosen to access the local zero point using scales immediately outside $\theta_C$, with a net effect similar to adaptive filtering.
+The 1$^{\circ}$ filtering is not applied when the maps are used to extract the 2D statistics (Section~\ref{sec:extract_stats_SFD_2D}), as our 2D estimator with compensated filter (Equation~\ref{eq:12}) is already chosen to access the local zero-point using scales immediately outside $\theta_C$, with a net effect similar to adaptive filtering.